Performance Audits and Code Reviews

 to runtime and rendering (and everything in between), we have a lot to pay

 attention to.
-I’ll spend at least five days looking though everything I can
+I’ll spend at least five days looking through everything I can

 get my hands on.